DisCard-Technologies/discard/README.md

 - "Transfer $25 from shopping to groceries card"
 - "Freeze my Amazon card"
 - "What's my total balance across all cards?"
+- "Top up $200 with MoonPay"
+- "Show me my IBAN for bank transfers"
+- "Buy $100 of ETH and add to my account"

 ## Security